-Spawning and egg incubation is temperature dependant and tends to occur from March to July and are therefore unlikely to be affected be affected by this drought permit.
-There is the potential for reduced flow in Reach 3 in particular to result in a decrease in river levels and wetted width.
+Spawning and egg incubation would not be affected by this drought permit but juvenile habitat may be impacted.
+There is the potential for reduced flow in Reach 1 in particular to result in a decrease in river levels and wetted width.
 This has particular significance for juvenile (ammocoetes and transformer) lamprey habitat which tends to consist of silt in shallow, marginal areas.
 There is the potential for a loss or degradation of this habitat.
 Provided minimum low flows are available, juvenile lamprey may relocate to areas of suitable habitat if river levels decrease, however, competition and stress would likely increase.
 The impact is therefore considered to be of medium magnitude, short-term, temporary and reversible.
-The impact on juvenile lamprey habitat is therefore considered to be moderate adverse in Reach 3 and minor adverse in Reaches 1 and 2.
+The impact on juvenile lamprey habitat is therefore considered to be moderate adverse in Reach 1 and minor adverse in Reaches 2 and 3.